McConnell backs post-Jan. 6 revisions to elections law

 The bill is all about “Democratic rage” at Trump, Cruz said.

-Still, Cruz was the only dissenter.
-Among the Republicans on the Rules panel who voted for the bill shortly after McConnell's statement were Mississippi Sen. Cindy Hyde-Smith, one of only eight senators to vote against Biden's certification, and Tennessee Sen. Bill Hagerty, a strong Trump ally.
+Cruz was the lone dissenter.
+Among the Republicans who voted for the bill after McConnell's statement was Mississippi Sen. Cindy Hyde-Smith — one of only eight senators to oppose Biden's certification in January 2021.
+Missing the committee vote was GOP Sen. Bill Hagerty of Tennessee, Trump's ambassador to Japan who was in Tokyo attending the state funeral of former Prime Minster Shinzo Abe.

 Senators made minor tweaks to the legislation at Tuesday’s meeting but kept the bill largely intact.
 The bill, written by Republican Sen. Susan Collins of Maine and Democratic Sen. Joe Manchin of West Virginia, would make clear that the vice president only has a ceremonial role in the certification process, tighten the rules around states sending their votes to Congress and make it harder for lawmakers to object.

-Note: This story has been corrected to reflect that Sen. Bill Hagerty, R-Tenn., did not participate in the committee vote because he was in Tokyo attending the state funeral of former Japanese Prime Minster Shinzo Abe.